-- 1. Pursuant to Clause 114 of the Company's Constitution the following Directors are standing for re-election at the 38th AGM of the Company: - (a) Dato' Ir.
-Dr. Ashaari bin Mohamad - (b) Mr. Loo Pak Soon - 2.
-No individual is standing for election as a Director at the forthcoming 38th AGM of the Company other than the Directors seeking for re-election and retention as a Director at the 38th AGM. - 3.
-The profiles of the Directors who are standing for re-election at the 38th AGM are set out in the Company's Annual Report 2021. - 4.
-The Company will seek shareholder's approval on the general meeting to allot and issue shares.
-Please refer to the proposed Ordinary Resolution 6 as stated in the Notice of the 38th AGM of the Company for further details.
+- (b) No individual is standing for election as a Director at the forthcoming 39th AGM of the Company other than the Directors seeking for re-election and retention as a Director at the 39th AGM. - (c) The profiles of the Directors who are standing for re-election at the 39th AGM are set out in the Company's Annual Report 2022. - (d) Please refer to the proposed Ordinary Resolution 8 as stated in the Notice of the 39th AGM of the Company for further details.